chungg/chungg.github.io/_posts/2018-01-09-groupby-statistics.markdown

-working on [Gnocchi](https://gnocchi.xyz) -- an open-source, time-series database that leverages cloud-based storage -- the ability to group data and provide new statistical views on the grouped data represents a critical path in addition to the ability to read and write said data.
+working on [Gnocchi](https://gnocchi.xyz) -- an open-source, time-series database that leverages cloud-based storage -- the ability to group data and provide new statistical views on the grouped data represents a critical path in addition to the ability to read and write data.

 at its conception, Gnocchi original leveraged [Pandas](https://pandas.pydata.org/) to supply the logic behind grouping and